DCC: Data-Centric Compilation of Machine Learning Kernels for Processing-In-Memory Architectures: Introduction

 \section{Introduction}

-Machine Learning (ML) models achieve state-of-the-art results in various tasks of everyday applications across domains including finance~\cite{heaton2017deep,ozbayoglu2020deep}, retail~\cite{oosthuizen2021artificial}, healthcare~\cite{ravi2016deep,miotto2018deep}, and autonomous systems~\cite{tang2022perception,cordts2016cityscapes}.
-These models process increasingly large datasets and comprise both compute-intensive kernels such as general matrix-matrix multiplication (GEMM) and convolutions, as well as memory-intensive kernels such as general matrix-vector multiplication (GEMV) and element-wise operations.
-For instance, Large Language Models (LLMs)~\cite{zhong2024distserve,su2025seesaw} contain both compute-intensive fully-connected layers with GEMM kernels and memory-intensive attention layers with GEMV kernels.
-However, when executed on processor-centric CPU/GPU systems, memory-intensive ML kernels are significantly bottlenecked by data movement between off-chip memory and processors~\cite{giannoula2021syncron,gomez2023evaluating,Gomez2022Benchmarking,giannoula2024pygim,pimdl_asplos2024}.
+Machine Learning (ML) models \CamOne{provide} state-of-the-art results across numerous domains including finance~\cite{heaton2017deep,ozbayoglu2020deep}, retail~\cite{oosthuizen2021artificial}, healthcare~\cite{ravi2016deep,miotto2018deep}, education~\cite{Baker2014, zhang2025machine}, entertainment~\cite{ota2017deep, zheng2024predicting}, and autonomous systems~\cite{tang2022perception,cordts2016cityscapes}.
+ML models process increasingly large datasets and comprise both compute-intensive kernels such as General Matrix-Matrix Multiplication (GEMM) and convolutions, as well as memory-intensive kernels such as General Matrix-Vector Multiplication (GEMV) and element-wise operations.
+For instance, Large Language Models (LLMs)~\cite{zhong2024distserve,su2025seesaw, Kim2025oaken, Kamath2025podattention,Li2024Foreseer,Jiang2024NEOSG} contain both compute-intensive fully-connected layers with GEMM kernels and memory-intensive attention layers with GEMV kernels.
+However, when executed on processor-centric CPU \CamOne{or} GPU systems, memory-intensive ML kernels are significantly bottlenecked by data movement between off-chip memory and processors~\cite{gomez2023evaluating,Gomez2022Benchmarking,giannoula2024pygim,pimdl_asplos2024,Boroumand2021Google,Boroumand2018Google}.
 Such memory bottlenecks increasingly limit end-to-end ML execution performance.